tantic/redmine_asap_theme/doc/progress.md

 ## Add turbo

 Include turbo 8 which has a uge effect on performances.
-Drawbacks are that adjustments have to be done on specifig js.
+Drawbacks are that adjustments have to be done on specific js.
+For example, some work on the navbar have to be done.